Study type

 Data analysis plan

-Descriptive statistics will be used to summarize the findings, Specifically, overall frequency (proportions, 95% confidence interval) of major malformations will be calculated as well as frequencies of specific outcomes, e.g. heart defect.
+Descriptive statistics were used to summarize the findings.
+Specifically, overall frequency (proportions, 95% confidence interval) of major malformations was calculated as well as frequencies of specific outcomes, e.g. heart defect.

-The same will be calculated for minor congenital malformations, spontaneous abortions, stillbirths, elective terminations, adverse effects on immune system development, and any other adverse pregnancy outcomes.
+The same was calculated for minor congenital malformations, spontaneous abortions, stillbirths, elective terminations, adverse effects on immune system development, and any other adverse pregnancy outcomes.

-All primary analyses will be restricted to prospectively identified cases with outcome information.
+All primary analyses were restricted to prospectively identified cases with outcome information.

-The findings in the pregnancy exposure registry will be compared to external comparison groups.
-External comparison groups will include the European Registration of Congenital Anomalies and Twins (EUROCAT) and the Metropolitan Atlanta Congenital Defects Program (MACDP).
+The findings in the pregnancy exposure registry were compared to external comparison groups.
+External comparison groups included the European Registration of Congenital Anomalies and Twins (EUROCAT) and the Metropolitan Atlanta Congenital Defects Program (MACDP).